Jonathan-Chia/mmm-research/paper_rough_draft.md

 ![recast](/assets/img/recast_causal_dag.png)

 In academia, Chen, Chan, Koehler, Perry, Wang, Sun, and Jin (2018) correct for paid search bias in media mix modeling by adding a demand proxy control variable.
 Gong, Yao, Zhang, Chen, Li, Su, and Bi (2024) propose a novel MMM that estimates the causal structure automatically.
 Additionally, there are existing modeling frameworks such as Structural Equation Modeling, multi-stage approaches, and more advanced Bayesian models that express the causal model as a joint probability distribution.
+The future is bright for causally accurate MMMs.

 # References